Piel Island: The Ship Inn

-The longest recorded serving landlords were Thomas and Elizabeth Ashburner, c.1894-c.1922, and the 20-year license of Rod and Karen Scarr which ended in November 2005 is the second-longest recorded.
+The longest recorded serving landlords were Thomas and Elizabeth Ashburner, c.1894-c.1922, and the 20-year licence of Rod and Karen Scarr which ended in November 2005 is the second-longest recorded.
 Following their departure in 2006 the pub was fully renovated by Barrow Borough Council, with work beginning in 2008, shortly before the new 'King of Piel', Steve Chattaway, was crowned (an event that was documented in the TV series Islands of Britain).
 The Chattaways left in 2020, with the new landlord Aaron Sanderson moving in in May 2022.